Frustrated because your kid won’t eat dinner? Here’s a simple solution to help ease your stress–it worked for us!

 - No snacks in the hour before dinner except veggies (read more: My Pre-Dinner Snack Strategy).

-But on the nights when he barely touches his plate, this tactic has eased my frustrations: We save his plate of food.
+Then on the nights when he barely touched his plate, this tactic eased my frustrations: We simply saved his plate of food.

-Like last night, when, after eating only a few bites at dinnertime, he ate his entire plate of (reheated) spaghetti with meat sauce an hour later.
-Then he asked for (and ate!) a second helping.
+But other nights, after taking only a few bites at dinnertime, he ate his entire plate of reheated dinner–then asked for a second helping.